Three Dollar Bill, Y'all: Release, touring and promotion

+The music video for "Counterfeit" was released in 1997 and played on music channels like The Box and M2.
+Limp Bizkit performed on MTV's 1998 Spring Break special Fashionably Loud, which brought the band attention.
+A music video was later made for the single "Sour".
+Durst directed a music video for the band's single "Faith" in promotion for its appearance in the film Very Bad Things, but was unsatisfied with it, and directed a second video which paid tribute to tourmates like Primus, Deftones, and Mötley Crüe, who appeared in the video.
+The music video for "Faith" received heavy rotation on MTV and ended up on the MTV show Total Request Live.
 The album's popularity grew in 1999 as the band's mainstream profile began to increase.
 In March of that year, it went platinum in the United States, and it eventually went double platinum in July 2001.
 As of October 1999, Three Dollar Bill, Y'all sold 1.8 million copies in the United States, according to Nielsen SoundScan.
-The music video for "Faith" received heavy rotation on MTV and ended up on the popular MTV show Total Request Live.

 Controversy

-In 1998, controversy erupted when it was revealed Interscope paid $5,000 to guarantee that a Portland radio station play the song "Counterfeit" 50 times, preceded and concluded with an announcement that the air time was paid for by Interscope.
+In 1998, controversy came about when it was revealed Interscope paid $5,000 to guarantee that a radio station in Portland, Oregon play the song "Counterfeit" 50 times, preceded and concluded with an announcement that the air time was paid for by Interscope.
 The paid air time was criticized by the media, who saw it as "payola".
-The band's manager Jeff Kwatinetz later termed the plan as a "brilliant marketing move".
+However, payola specifically refers to songs played on the radio in which they are not disclosed as paid air time.
+Jeff Kwatinetz, the band's manager, later termed the plan as a "brilliant marketing move".
 Durst stated, "It worked, but it's not that cool of a thing."
+The payola controversy hurt Limp Bizkit's image.
 Despite criticism, the paid air time did not increase sales, which stood at only 170,000 in early 1998.
 Much of the album's resulting sales instead came from consistent touring by the band.
-Durst directed a music video for the band's single "Faith" in promotion for its appearance in the film Very Bad Things, but was unsatisfied with it, and directed a second video which paid tribute to tourmates like Primus, Deftones and Mötley Crüe, who appeared in the video.
-This payola controversy hurt Limp Bizkit's image.

-Three Dollar Bill, Y'all received controversy for its lyrical content, with the lyrics being labeled often as misogynistic.
+Three Dollar Bill, Y'all received controversy for its lyrical content, with the lyrics often being labeled as misogynistic.
 Durst said: "That's because I said the words whore and bitch.
-My whole record is about my girlfriend who put me through the ringer for three years and my insecurity about it.
+My whole record is about my girlfriend who put me through the wringer for three years and my insecurity about it.
 It became this big thing."
 Durst also said: "Somebody may hear the word 'bitch' on our songs, but I love women.
 I will always be ready for my soul mate to fall into my lap.
 So those people who think it's derogatory towards women are the people that aren't listening to the words."